Research & Teaching Interests:

 SD 2610 Science for Sustainability, SD 3610 Issues in Environmental Sustainability, SD 3534 Watershed Protection, SD 3675 Outreach Skills for Sustainability

 Laura joined the SD faculty in 2010 after working for seven years on issues of environment and sustainability in the non-profit sector.
 Most of this work was outreach and communications focused on the ecological and economic values of our wetlands, lakes, rivers and streams; threats to these waterbodies; and actions that can be taken on the individual, community, and societal levels to protect and restore watersheds.
 Laura has also been involved in the non-profit sector as a volunteer; she has served on seven non-profit boards, most of which are community-based watershed organizations.

 As Outreach Programs Director for Wisconsin Wetlands Association, Laura developed and coordinated programs for diverse audiences, from scientists and professionals, to developers and builders, to school teachers and children.
 This work, which has been continued by her colleagues, was honored with the 2012 Wetland Conservation Award by the International Ramsar Convention on Wetlands for the organization's outstanding achievements in the area of wetland education.
 Wisconsin Wetlands Association is the first ever recipient of this award from the United States, joining previous laureates from Thailand, Australia, Japan, Kenya, China, Peru, and Canada.

 Laura recently completed her NC Environmental Education Certification, and is a member of the North American Association of Environmental Educators (NAAEE).
 In her spare time, Laura enjoys soaking up this beautiful Appalachian setting with her husband and two small kids, and belting out bluesy tunes.

 Current and Recent Projects

-Watauga High School Rain Garden: Laura is coordinating a community partnership to install and maintain a rain garden on the Watauga High School campus.
+Watauga High School Rain Garden: Laura coordinated a community partnership to install and maintain a rain garden on the Watauga High School campus.
 Partners include representatives of Appalachian State University, Watauga High School, Watauga River Partners, NC Cooperative Extension, Watauga Soil & Water Conservation District and Mountain Alliance.
 See project website here.